History or English Education (MA)

 99% of Xavier education students pass their teacher licensure exams.

-Students choose either English or History and become qualified for a leadership position teaching AP and dual-credit courses to talented high-school students
+Students choose either English Education or History and become qualified for a leadership position teaching AP and dual-credit courses to talented high-school students

 Students complete 30 hours of coursework combining foundational education courses with grad-level study in English or History.
 They learn from the best professors in education and history.

 Steeped in Jesuit tradition, Xavier develops teachers who are morally sensitive to the academic and social needs of our time by fostering an appreciation for human diversity through reason and creative thinking.